-With hundreds of project management terms, including all the latest updates from the newly-published APM Body of Knowledge 7th edition, the glossary is the perfect companion for project professionals in their day-today work, for students studying for APM’s PFQ and PMQ qualifications and for training providers looking to create study materials.
+With hundreds of project management terms, including all the latest updates from the newly-published APM Body of Knowledge 7th edition, this glossary is the perfect companion for project professionals in their day-to-day work, for students studying for our PFQ and PMQ qualifications and for training providers looking to create study materials.

 ☑ Quick and easy to reference